dacrands/gatsby-blog/src/pages/08-9-2018-first/index.md

   }
 `;
 ```
-First let's take note of the `.extend`
+First let's take note of *.extend*

-By creating a new component with a semantically rich name, we keep our code readable.
-Contrast this with providing a style object to a `Container` component, where the CSS needs to be deciphered in order to understand what the container is doing.
+By using extend we can continue to generate semantically rich components while keeping our code DRY.
+Furthermore, this inheritance allows us to, once again, keep all references to an component's styles within the component name.
+I'm using *\<ExtendedContainer\>* for the demonstrative purposes, but you can understand the power of something like *\<FlexContainer\>* extending a *\<Container\>* style-component.

 Also take note of the nesting.
-How awesome is that?
+Yes, styled-components supports Sass!

-Now let's take look at what is going on with that `attrs` method.
+Now let's take look at what is going on with that *.attrs* method.

 ```html
 <ExtendedContainer bg="#dadada" height="50vh">
   // You'd have child components here
 </ExtendedContainer>
 ```

-So
+So there may be some cases were props makes sense.
+If a component's only task is providing styles, such as a container component which makes an elaborate grid, it makes sense to pass styles through props since ultimately these props get sent to our CSS.
+In other words, we wouldn't expect to see any *onClick* or *to* events on these components since they are strictly for stylings.

+### Final Thoughts
 I'm just starting out with this and am not sure if I'd use it outside of Gatsby, but it's very funny to work with in the meantime.
+The idea of having super clean components and JSX through styled containers, extending components, and intelligent use of props, is very cool.